bartoli/btrust_articles/W03_rene_pickardt_contributions_to_LN.md

 ## Other contributions of Rene Pickhardt to the Lightning Network
 Here, i did not even explain the whole extent of what Pickhardt Payments brings, but merely scratched the surface.
-If you want to know more, i encourage you to follow the different things he published or the different talks he gave
+If you want to know more, i encourage you to follow the different things he published or the different talks he gave.

 ##
 References: